 If you've been feeling overwhelmed lately and something is holding you back from making necessary changes, then the following advice should offer some reassurance that it might be time to put your own needs first.

 Release the guilt

-No one really notices
+No one notices

 One truth about humans is that they're typically focused on themselves.
 We're all guilty of it.
-We're so worried about our own lives or what people think about us, we don't tend to notice what's going on in other people's heads.
+We're so worried about our own lives or what people think about us; we don't tend to notice what's going on in other people's heads.
 Will the world implode if we remove something from our lives to free up time?
-No. Life will go on as normal and all will be well.
+No. Life will go on as usual, and all will be well.